akosgarai/go_opengl_playground/README.md

 ## v3.3

 This is a test branch.
-Check wether the current apps are working with the opengl 3.3 version or not.
+Check whether the current apps are working with the opengl 3.3 version or not.

 The following steps needs to be done, to replace the versions: